A General Framework for Bayes Structured Linear Models: Proof of Theorem

 The property of least squares implies the following Pythagorean identity,

-We first analyze the exponent in the definition of $R(Z)$ on the event $E_Z$ by
+We first analyze the exponent in the definition of $R(Z)$ on the event $E_Z(t)$ by

-We have used Cauchy-Schwarz inequality and the event $E_Z$ to get (\ref{eq:num1}).
+We have used Cauchy-Schwarz inequality and the event $E_Z(t)$ to get (\ref{eq:num1}).
 The inequality (\ref{eq:num2}) is due to the fact $ab\leq 2a^2+b^2/8$ for all $a,b\geq 0$ and triangle inequality.
-By rearrangement and the fact $C_2\norm{\theta^*-\X_{Z^*}(Q^*)}^2\leq \epsilon^*(\Z_{\tau})$, we obatin (\ref{eq:num3}).
-Finally, the inequality (\ref{eq:num4}) is by the identity (\ref{eq:pyth}).
+By rearrangement and the fact $C_2\norm{\theta^*-\X_{Z^*}(Q^*)}^2\leq \epsilon^*(\Z_{\tau})$, we obtain (\ref{eq:num3}).
+Finally, the inequality (\ref{eq:num4}) is due to the identity (\ref{eq:pyth}).
 The above upper bound implies